Julio Teherán: Sultanes de Monterrey (second stint)

+Toros de Tijuana (second stint)

+On March 25, 2025, Teherán signed with the Toros de Tijuana of the Mexican League.
+On July 1, Teherán was traded to El Águila de Veracruz of the Mexican League in exchange for David Reyes.
+However, on July 3, the transaction was rescinded and Luis Márquez was officially traded to Veracruz on Teherán's place.
+In 14 appearances (12 starts) for Tijuana, he logged a 4-3 record and 6.95 ERA with 38 strikeouts over 57 innings of work.
+On July 11, Teherán was released by the Toros.

+International career

+Teherán represents the Colombia national baseball team in international competition.
+At the 2017 World Baseball Classic, he pitched five innings of one-run ball against Canada in what would be Colombia's first ever victory in the WBC.
+He was named to the roster of the 2023 World Baseball Classic, but did not play.

+Teherán played with Colombia at the 2026 World Baseball Classic qualifiers, held in March 2025 in Tucson, Arizona.
+In six scoreless innings against Brazil, he registered four strikeouts and allowed only a single hit.
+He was named one of the 10 standout players from the qualifiers by MLB.com, helping Colombia qualify to the 2026 tournament undefeated.

 Scouting report

 Teherán throws a four seam fastball that averages 92 mph, paired with a two seam fastball at 89 mph.
 His slider and change up both are thrown at around 82 mph.
 His curveball sits in the mid-70s.
 Teherán also has a screwball (65 mph) that he does not use very often.
 Teherán has a very effective pickoff move.
 His 22 successful attempts in 2014 through early September was the most for any pitcher during that period.

 Personal life

 Teherán's uncle Miguel worked for the Braves as a scout.
 Teherán's second cousin is Sugar Ray Marimón.
 They grew up together in Cartagena, and were Braves teammates in 2015.

 Teherán married Yoselin Rincón in February 2016.
 The couple's first child was born in August of that year.